elliewix/Fall2017-StatsClub-IntroToPython/README.md

 2. The python ecosystem and how to install things
 3. Stepping through a data processing task

-This is not meant to be the only python expoluse that you need to get started, but instead to be the
+This is not meant to be the only python expoluse that you need to get started, but instead to be a jumping off point to help you get started or be more comfortable if you are put into a sudden position of using python.